Welcome to Yarrows Heritage

 We are grateful to our funders - Lybster & Tannach Fund & the Camster Foundation Scotland Fund - whose financial support made it all happen.

-Last summer we had a calendar of events at the Thrumster Station every second Sunday, with a variety of different activities and talks.
+Last summer we had a calendar of events at Thrumster Station every second Sunday,

-We hope to do produce a similar series of meetings again next summer.
-Keep an eye on this website next Spring for more information.
+We hope to do provide a similar series of meetings again next summer.